C-Teo/mercury/README.md

 --

 Optimization algorithm used to find the local minimum of a fuction by iteratively adjusting its parameters in the opposite direction of the gradient

+Stochastic Gradient Descent (SGD)
+--

+Variant of gradient descent that updates the models parameters using only a single data point at each iteration

+Sentinment Analysis
+--

+Use of natural language processing to identify and categorize opinions expressed in text

+Regression
+--

+Statistical method used to model the relationship between a dependent variable and one or more independent variables

+Regularization
+--

+Technique used to prevent overfitting by adding a penalty term to the loss function

+Logistic Regression
+--

+Statistical method used for binary classification problems modelling the probability of a particular class